-Jesus is the Word.
-But the English term "word" really doesn't do justice to the Greek Logos.
-In Greek thought the term Logos goes back to 560 B.C. and a philosopher named Heraclitus.
-He taught that everything was changing from day to day.
+Heraclitus,4 who taught that everything was changing from day to day.
 His famous illustration was that it's impossible to step twice into the same river.
 You step into a river, then step out.
 If you step back in, it's a different river, for the water flows on and has changed.
 To Heraclitus everything was like that, in a constant state of flux.

 But if that's the case, why isn't the world in complete chaos?
-The answer of Heraclitus was that all this change and flux was not haphazard.
-It was controlled and ordered and followed a pattern.
-What controlled the pattern was the Logos, the word, the reason of God.
-To Heraclitus, the Logos was the principle of order in the universe, the mind of God that controlled the world and every person in it.
+The answer of Heraclitus was that this change and flux are not haphazard.
+It is controlled and ordered and follows a pattern.
+What controls the pattern is the Logos, the word, the reason of God.
+To Heraclitus, the logos is the principle of order in the universe, the mind of God that controls the world and every person in it.